 In the spirit of the trailblazing accomplishments of Pryce, one undergraduate and one graduate student will be awarded a scholarship.
 Given the low numbers of Black students and practitioners in landscape architecture, this scholarship program was established to assist a new generation of Black students to advance and sustain their educational pursuits.

 The awards will be based on the student’s potential as demonstrated by their work, academic achievements, service to their program and university, and recommendations.
-Two Scholarships of $3,000 each for one undergraduate student and one graduate student will be awarded during this 2022 application period.
+Each recipient shall be awarded $3,000

 All Scholarship applicants are required to submit the following materials using the online form with basic contact information and details about your degree program, which will include:

 Applicants will be evaluated based on the following:

 The jury will use this material to determine which applicant would be best served to receive the award.

 Edward Pryce, landscape architect, horticulturist, educator, and artist, has left an indelible stamp on the landscape design of Tuskegee University (formerly TUSKEGEE INSTITUTE), where he served from 1948 until 1977 as superintendent of buildings and grounds and professor in the School of Architecture, and from 1977 to 1990 as consulting landscape architect.
 Using his industry and creative abilities, Pryce made a name for himself in the profession of landscape architecture during a period when there were few practitioners and even fewer Black practitioners.